tukkek/minim/rules.md

 Minim's rules also help the narrator prepare interesting; fair situations for his players.
 A game that is too easy or hard can quickly become unfun.
 Rules can't substitute a narrator who knows his-players best but they can surely help!

+That being-said players don't need to constantly-rely on the rules!
+If the game goes-well with few-rules, that's fine and they are still-available for when they are required; are valuable; or can lead-to interesting-situations.
+Each game has its own sweet-spot!

 The Golden-rule of RPGs states that the narrator always has the final-say on any decision even if it goes against the rules!
 Remember also that the game is meant to be fun for all-involved, whatever *fun* may mean for any particular player-group!

 # Philosophy